ysun98/Contributions/CONTRIBUTING.md

     http://issues.bioconductor.org

-You can leave the other settings alone and click `Add Webhook`.
+You can leave the other settings alone and click `Add webhook`.

 Assuming your package has been authorized to use our build system, subsequent pushes will now trigger builds, and the build reports